cirocosta/cartorio/docs/serving-tarballs-as-images.md

 - [topics](#topics)

 <!-- END doctoc generated TOC please keep comment here to allow auto update -->

+## literature

+**ps.: if you don't care about specifications and standards, go straight to [the next section](#following-the-pcap)**

+Most of the container-related tech that we use is now in the process of being standardized under the [Open Containers Initiative (OCI)](https://www.opencontainers.org/):

+- how to run a container? see [OCI Runtime Spec](https://github.com/opencontainers/runtime-spec)
+- how can a container image be described? see [OCI Image Spec](https://github.com/opencontainers/image-spec)
+- how could a container image be distributed? see [OCI Distribution Spec](https://github.com/opencontainers/distribution-spec)

+For the purpose of describing `cartorio`, here we focus only on the later - the distribution spec - even though pratically, that's pretty much the same as the [Docker Registry HTTP API V2](https://docs.docker.com/registry/spec/api/).

 ## following the pcap